georust/rinex/rinex-cli/doc/rtk.md

 A few configuration files are provided in the rinex-cli/config/rtk directory.

-You can use them with `--rtk-cfg`:
+You can use them with `--rtk-cfg`.

 Forced SPP mode
 ===============